| EBL and WBF Competitions |

 - First, you will complete and submit a simple form with some basic personal and contact details, which include your registration number in Ireland (your NBID for RoI players, your membership number prefixed by "9" for NI players).

-- A head-and-shoulders picture is required so that players you meet in competition will know they are facing the correct opposition!
+- A head-and-shoulders picture is required so that players you meet in competition will know (in person or on RealBridge) that they are facing the correct opposition!

 - Finally, you should verify that you are in compliance with the WBF Eligibility Criteria and the WBF/WADA anti-doping regulations.